jwinarske/rkboot/README.rst

 The least-setup/fastest-iteration way boot a system using levinboot is to use USB spoon feeding via RK3399 mask ROM mode.

-To do this:
+To prepare, you will need to do the following:

 - build the tools, specifically :command:`usbtool`.
 The tools are contained in the :src:`tools/` directory and have their own :src:`tools/configure`.

 - build levinboot as well as any payloads you might want to run.

-- remove or disable any other boot sources containing a valid ID block.
+- bring the system into USB mask ROM mode.
+This can be done by means of a 'recovery button' as implemented by levinboot and certain U-Boot builds, or by starting the system after removing or disabling any other boot sources containing a valid ID block.
 These can be:

   - a SPI flash chip.
 On the RockPro64, this can be disabled by shorting pins 23 and 25 on the PI-2 header.
     Note that neither RockPro64 nor Pinebook Pro currently ship with an ID block on the SPI chip, so this is not necessary by default.